pncit/hub/docs/installationInstructions.md

 * `dellWarrantyApiClientId = "0000000000000000000000000000000000"`
 * `dellWarrantyApiClientSecret = "00000000000000000000000000000000"`

+### Windows
+This is permanent save folder for general use.
+It can be used for config files, logs and other things that should always be accessible but do not have another obvious home.
+* `permDir = "C:\PermanentSaveFolder`
 ## Using the PNC IT Hub System in your Datto RMM Environment

 ### Environment Configuration